Geborgen/Secula/README.md

 Secula, derived from the Latin word saecula, means a lifetime.
 That is how long the universe has been plagued with interdimensional terrors, until you come along.
 How will you delve into the secrets of this evil?

-Features:
+## Features

-* 200+ mods to create a fleshed-out world with plenty of content
+- 200+ mods to create a fleshed-out world with plenty of content

-* Many new bosses and structures
+- Many new bosses and structures

-* Unique progression system to the End
+- Unique progression system to the End

-* Overhauled Ender Dragon fight, with over double vanilla HP
+- Overhauled Ender Dragon fight, with over double vanilla HP

-* Other expansions to the Nether and End
+- Other expansions to the Nether and End

-* Overworld overhaul with many new biomes and epic caves
+- Overworld overhaul with many new biomes and epic caves

-* Quests to aid with progression
+- Quests to aid with progression

-* Create's steampunk technology for automation and resources
+- Create's steampunk technology for automation and resources

-* Ars Nouveau's magic for ultimate power
+- Ars Nouveau's magic for ultimate power

-* Wyrmroost's tame-able (and rideable!) dragons
+- Wyrmroost's tame-able (and rideable!) dragons

-* Lots of new enchantments and magical content
+- Lots of new enchantments and magical content

-* Consistency, with minimal duplicate items & features
+- Consistency, with minimal duplicate items & features

-* A lot of quality of life mods to make an enjoyable Minecraft experience
+- A lot of quality of life mods to make an enjoyable Minecraft experience

+## Links
 - [Curseforge](https://www.curseforge.com/minecraft/modpacks/secula)
 - [Default Keymap](http://www.keyboard-layout-editor.com/#/gists/8b58d43c292f2bfd403be7be4447355c)
 - [Discord](https://discord.gg/9cRs3KPyuW)